Update on 2020 German Christmas Market!

-The festival has become the museum’s prime annual fundraiser while presenting seasonal gift-shopping in a family-fun atmosphere.
-The thousands of visitors who attend each year find handcrafted and German imports.
-Artisans and vendors are chosen to participate based on the quality of their offerings; no stereotypical “shopping mall festival” stuff here.
-Entertainment, food and refreshments also reflect Harmony’s German heritage.
+The thousands of visitors who attend each year found handcrafted and German imports.
+Artisans and vendors have been chosen to participate based on the quality of their offerings; no stereotypical “shopping mall festival” stuff here.
+Entertainment, food and refreshments have also reflected Harmony’s German heritage.

 NEW for this year – if you come off I-79 Exit 88, just turn right, then left onto Mercer Road and right onto Wise Road.
 Park in the Steamfitters parking lot on the right.
 The shuttle will pick you up from there.

 If you come off I-79 Exit 87, just turn left onto Rt.
 68 and turn left into Sysco’s parking lot.
 The shuttle will pick you up there.
 You can also park in the small lot on Liberty Street and US Liner at the end of Mercer St., though the US Liner lot will most likely be filled by our vendors and volunteers.

 2020 IS CANCELED - BELOW IS LAST YEARS INFO

 Black Dog Winery offers tastings and sales.
 McLaughlin’s distillery offers tastings and sales as well.

 Several market artisans demonstrate their skills while offering items as diverse as embroidery; dolls; wood ware and boxes; jewelry; linens; games; wood carvings and furniture; ornaments; paintings, drawings, silhouettes and sculpture; foodstuffs, including German roasted nuts, German-style tatting, and knitted and woven goods; glassware; red ware, stone ware and other pottery; greeting cards and stationary; salves, cosmetics and teas; books and historical maps; punched tin; clocks; soaps and lotions; stained glass; and lots more.